 The silken pincushion cactus has also achieved the RHS’s Award of Garden Merit.

 7. Mexican zinnia (Zinnia haageana)

 Also known as Haage’s zinnia, the Mexican zinnia (Zinnia haageana) is a bright annual flower indigenous to Mexico.
 The Mexican zinnia has also been naturalized across Central and South America, the US, and the West Indies.

 Mexican Zinnia flowers come in a range of bright colors, notable orange, red, or yellow.
 These blooms last from summer into the fall.
 Mexican zinnias struggle in cold temperatures and thrive in full sun.
-There is a wide range of cultivars, including ‘Aztec Orange,’ which possesses an RHS Award of Garden Merit.
+There are numerous types of zinnia flowers, including ‘Aztec Orange,’ which possesses an RHS Award of Garden Merit.